 The Palezoic Plateau of northeastern Iowa is a place of surprising biodiversity.
 The rugged hillsides were difficult to clear for farming, so they still support hardwood forests, goat prairies, and rare cliff habitats.
 Cold water seeps create small wetlands, home to several rare plant species.
 Students interested in spending a summer at Luther can find plenty of opportunities for plant ecology research projects.

-Anna Burke (’15) is continuing research in forest seeps in Winneshiek County.
-She is completing vascular plant surveys, water quality, testing, and is searching for rare Baltimore checkerspot butterflies which use a rare wetland plant for their reproduction.
-Her work is funded by a grant from the Iowa Science Foundation.
+Anna Burke (’15) studied forest seeps in Winneshiek County.
+She completed vascular plant surveys, water quality, testing, and searched for rare Baltimore checkerspot butterflies which use a rare wetland plant for their reproduction.
+Her work was funded by a grant from the Iowa Science Foundation.
+The results of her work appear in our paper published in the Journal of the Iowa Academy of Science.

 Brian Kurtz (’15) worked on the documenting the rich plant diversity of Malanaphy Springs State Preserve.
 He collected hundreds of vascular plant specimens for accession into the Luther College Herbarium, and initiated the first ever inventory of bryophytes (mosses and liverworts) in the preserve.
 His work was funded by a grant from the Iowa Science Foundation and the Dean’s Office.